stefantalen/nbb-agenda/README.md

 Copy and rename `config/config.yml.dist` to `config.yml`.

 Each team requires a team ID and a competition ID these can be found on [http://west.basketball.nl][1].
 First select the competition in which the team plays, press "Selecteren".
 Open the source of the page, the competion ID can be found in the HTML-element `<select name="cmp_ID">`.
-Since you've previously selected it, it is the one with `selected="selected".
+Since you've previously selected it, it is the one with `selected="selected"`.
 Search for the HTML-element `<select name="plg_ID">` to get the team ID for your team.

 Fill the `team`-array in *config.yml* with teams like so: